Tips for Painting Your Bathroom

 Finishing Touches On Prep

-Skipping steps in the beginning of a painting project can lead to peeling walls, rough or bumpy areas, even major mold growth!
+Skipping steps in the beginning of painting your bathroom can lead to peeling walls, rough or bumpy areas, even major mold growth!

 When changing colors it is highly recommended to prime before hand.
 It is absolutely necessary to prime before hand if you desire the “true color” that you chose.
 Tint the primer if you are painting over a dark or extreme color.
 Brush and roll one coat of primer to all surfaces you are going to paint.
 It is highly recommended to paint the ceiling and walls with a mold resistant, washable paint.
 (Mineral-based paints are affordable, mold resistant, washable, odorless, nontoxic and come highly recommended by this pro, who’s last name is Painter!)
 Be sure to have the exhaust fan running at all times when you begin your painting and priming, especially if you are using oil-based, acrylic, or latex paints, as they have toxic chemical solvents that are released into the air while being applied, drying and for years after the paint has been applied.